tourhunter-com/help-tourhunter-com/_articles-en/bookings_requests.md

 The “Revise” button is shown if the picture has been uploaded in the “Upload Voucher” field, or some required fields are not filled.

-When the Agent (owner and his employees) makes a booking to the Supplier, the Agent (owner and his employees) receives a notification about pending booking.

-If a notification about the new booking comes, then Agent (his employee) receives a notification in the “Top menu > Pending Requests”.
+When the Agent (owner and his employees) makes a booking to the Supplier, then those users receive a notification about pending booking in the “Top menu > Pending Requests”.

 ![Bookings_requests4](/assets/images/bookings_requests4.png)